 Over the course of his career, was promoted to Sergeant, Lieutenant and eventually management rising to the rank of Captain and Commander of the Atlantic County SWAT Team and held many collateral duty positions within the Office.
-He currently continues to serve as an instructor for the New Jersey Chief’s of Police, Command and Leadership Academy http://www.njsacop.org/content.asp?contentid=54
+He currently continues to serve as an instructor over the last decade for the New Jersey Chief’s of Police, Command and Leadership Academy http://www.njsacop.org/content.asp?contentid=54

 Sean has been an avid runner for all of his adult life.
 After competing as a Division III athlete for Stockton University in Track and Cross Country, he went on to be a perennial triathlete and racer.
 Running and racing Triathlons has been a passion of Sean from many years.
-He has competed and finished in 7 Ironman Distance races including his most recent in 2015.
+He has competed and finished in 7 Ironman Distance races including his last race at this distance at age 50.

-Each spring and summer, Sean works for various local charities and organizations while organizing running and triathlon races in the Atlantic County , NJ area.
+Each spring and summer, Sean works for various local charities and other non-profit organizations while organizing running and triathlon races in the Atlantic County , NJ area.